gondsm/manuscript_generator_3000/example/output/output.md

 Well there was a time somewhere in the 90s where everything was either "Turbo" or "2000".
 2000 is long gone, of course, but what's next?

 The Manuscript Generator 3000!

+## Epilogue {.unnumbered}

+Alas, life is never as simple as we would like it to.

+The foolish engineer suddenly thought of a new feature -- chapter titles! -- and woe is him, a lot of the code needed to be reworked.